 Who should not take antihistamines?

 Most people can take antihistamines safely.
 Antihistamines should not be used by people with a rare metabolic disorder called acute porphyria.
-In addition, they may not be suitable for people with liver or kidney problems.
+In addition, they may not be suitable for people with liver or kidney disease.
 First-generation antihistamines may not be suitable for men with prostate enlargement (benign prostatic hyperplasia).
 They may also not be suitable for people with raised pressure in the eye (acute glaucoma) or who are at risk of glaucoma.

 Women who are pregnant or breast-feeding are usually advised not to take antihistamines.
 This is because it is not known if they do any harm and studies cannot be done on women in this situation just in case.
 However, they are not known to cause harm.
 If certain conditions such as hay fever or morning sickness make you very unwell in pregnancy, the benefit of treatment may be more than the very small risk of any harm.
 Your doctor would talk this over with you and prescribe one of the antihistamines believed to be safe in pregnancy if you choose to take one.
 Similarly, in breast-feeding women, in some cases the benefits may be more than the risk.
 Antihistamines do come through in small quantities into breast milk, although they are not known to cause any harm.